The problem/opportunity. To help make the Rugby World Cup 2015, the most digital global sports event ever.

 The result was over 300,000 interactions over the duration of the competition – engaging with 13.6% of the target audience and features in the Metro, Telegraph and Guardian reporting on “Rugby’s digital revolution”.

 Roles.
-I was the Creative Director and art director with design by Tom Henchman.
+I was the Creative Director, Art Director and UX Designer with UI design by Tom Henchman.
 Development and build was lead by Jeff Kershaw.
 3D modelling was lead by Milen Piskuliyski.
 Directing and Videography by Matt Banyard and Otis Woodger.